 Is January a good time to Visit the Land of Smiles?
 January events in Thailand include Children’s Day, ethnic festivals, and other fascinating activities.
 As for the weather, it is the coolest and driest month of the year.
 What more could you ask for?

-Thailand January Weather
+January Weather in Thailand

-In fact, the average high in Bangkok is 32 degrees Celsius.
+The weather in Bangkok in January is quite comfortable.
+For example, the average high in Bangkok is 32 degrees Celsius.
 And that works out to 90 degrees Fahrenheit.

 While that might sound hot if you live in a temperate climate, in Thailand, it is considered cool!